M.2 vs. SSD, Which Is Better? How to Select One? - Qiling

 #1.
 Installing M.2

-Step 2: Carefully take out the M.2 Drive, and insert the end with the golden contact point into the slot.
+Step 2: Carefully remove the M.2 drive from its housing, and insert the end with the golden contact point into the M.2 slot on the motherboard.

 How to install m.2 Drive